Gixy31/ESP32-PoolMaster/README.md

   The project isn't a fork of the original one due to the different structure of source files with PlatformIO ((.cpp, .h).
   A dedicated board has been designed to host all components.
 There are 8 LEDs at the bottom to display status, warnings and alarms.

+  In version ESP-3.0, the display function has been very simplified (twice less code), using Nextion variables only to deport the logic into the Nextion and updating the display only when it is ON.

-  This latest version (V6, aka ESP-2.0) implement direct usage of FreeRTOS functions for managing tasks and queues.
+  The version V6, (aka ESP-2.0) implement direct usage of FreeRTOS functions for managing tasks and queues.
 There are 10 tasks sharing the app_CPU :
   - The Arduino loopTask, with only the setup() function.
 When the setup is finished, the task deletes itself to recover memory;
   - PoolMaster, running every 500ms, which mainly supervises the overall timing of the system;